Chiefs' Breeland to miss 4 games to suspension

 The suspension leaves the Chiefs with even more depth concerns at cornerback, where they lost Kendall Fuller in free agency and elected not to re-sign veteran Morris Claiborne.
 They still have their other starter, Charvarius Ward, but the depth behind him includes Rashad Fenton, special teams ace Antonio Hamilton and a couple of rookies.

-"As far as the young corners, we'll see.
-Time will tell," Chiefs coach Andy Reid said Wednesday, after the team resumed training camp following a day off.
-"We've got a good nucleus of guys and it'll all sort out here the next couple of weeks."
+“As far as the young corners, we’ll see.
+Time will tell,” Chiefs coach Andy Reid said Wednesday.
+“We’ve got a good nucleus of guys and it’ll all sort out here the next couple of weeks.”

 The Chiefs did get some positive news in the defensive backfield with the return of one of the rookies, Bopete Keyes, who was out with a broken orbital bone.
 They also got free safety Juan Thornhill onto the field to do some light work for the first time since he tore his ACL just as the Chiefs were making a push toward the Super Bowl.